SmartPolarBear/dionysus_baisc_library/README.md

-# STL-like Intrusive linked list
+# STL-like Intrusive Linked List

-this is the list implementation to be used in kernel of project-dionysus
+this is the intrusive_doubly_linked_list implementation to be used in kernel of project-dionysus